Matthew Fleming: Background and early life

-Fleming's great-grandfather was Charles Leslie who played cricket for England and Middlesex in the 1880s.
-He is also great-nephew of Ian Fleming, popularly known as the creator of James Bond.
+Fleming's great-grandfather was Charles Leslie, who played cricket for England and Middlesex in the 1880s.
+Fleming is also great-nephew of Ian Fleming, popularly known as the creator of James Bond.

-Fleming was educated at Eton College, and joined the Royal Green Jackets in 1985 as an officer.
-He served in Northern Ireland, Hong Kong and Germany.
+Fleming was educated at Eton College.
+After leaving school, in 1985 he joined the Royal Green Jackets as an officer, serving in Northern Ireland, Hong Kong and Germany.

 Cricket career

-Fleming captained the British Army cricket team.

-Fleming was a professional cricketer from 1989 until 2002.
-He was a brilliant cover-point fielder, and his first two scoring shots in first-class cricket were sixes.
+Whilst in the army, Fleming captained the British Army cricket team.
+He became a professional cricketer after leaving the army and played from 1989 until 2002.
+His first two scoring shots in first-class cricket were sixes and he excelled as a cover-point fielder, and his.

-He played for Kent for 13 years, for whom he scored 9206 runs.
-He was Kent captain for 4 years.
+Fleming played for Kent for 13 years, scoring 9,206 runs and captaining the county for four years.
 He played 11 One Day Internationals for England, and won the Champions Trophy in Sharjah in 1997.

-He was Chairman of the Professional Cricketers Association.
-In 2016–17, Fleming served as President of the Marylebone Cricket Club.
+Fleming was Chairman of the Professional Cricketers Association and in 2016–17 served as President of the Marylebone Cricket Club.

 Later career

 Fleming is a partner in Stonehage Fleming, a wealth advisory company.
+He has been Managing Partner of Fleming Media and a Director of Ian Fleming Publications and James Bond Enterprises.